Are you expecting a refund this year? Here are important items the IRS wants you to know about your refund.

 Refund Options.
 You have three options for receiving your Federal income-tax refund: direct deposit, U.S. Savings Bonds or a paper check.

 Separate Accounts.
 You may use IRS Form 8888, Allocation of Refund, to request that your refund be allocated by direct deposit among up to three separate accounts, such as checking or savings or retirement accounts.
-You may also use this form to use your refund to buy up to $5,000 in U.S. Series I Savings Bonds.
+You may also use this form to buy U.S. Savings Bonds.
+You can use your refund to buy up to $5,000 in U.S. Series I Savings Bonds.

 Processing Time.
 If you file a complete and accurate paper return, your refund will usually be issued within six to eight weeks from the date it is received.
 If you filed electronically, your refund will normally be issued two weeks after the acknowledgement date.